paramrajpura/HM_RAT/README.md

 _**Installation and environment:**_

+On the JAPAN PC, the environment is already installed and named testphy

 Create a new environment, Python needs to be >=3.7

 ```conda create --name environmnent```